Patrizia Zelano Acqua Alta a Venezia (High Water in Venice)

 ©Patrizia Zelano and Zamagni d’Arte, Rimini

-On 13 November 2019, Venice was submerged by one of the highest tides ever recorded.
-Books that Zelano rescued — encyclopedias, scientific treatises, literary texts — became the core of her investigation into the boundary between dissolution and resistance.
+On the stormy night of 13 November 2019, Venice was submerged by one of the highest tides ever recorded, transforming the city into a wounded lagoon.
+That catastrophic storm inspired a project in which artistic gesture and existential urgency became one.
+Books that Zelano rescued from the flood – encyclopedias, scientific treatises, literary texts – became, for her, the core of an investigation into the boundary between dissolution and resistance.

-In the ninth image (#39), books are dried, stacked like a Flemish still life.
-The final photograph (#53) captures the paradox of the lagoon with its unique beauty and the threat it faces.
+Finally, the tenth photograph (#53) concludes this journey; it represents an unexpected landing in contemporary architecture, showcasing a sculptural image by Canaletto.
+This photograph captures the paradox of the lagoon with its unique beauty and the threat it faces.

 About the photographer